taruncse/DesignPatternsExperiment/README.md

 4. Java composion: Instead of inheriting an ability through inheritance the class is composed with objects with the right ability building.
 Another great thing about composition is it allows developer to change the capabilities of objects at runtime.

 Where to use:

 a) when we want to define a class that will have one behavior, that is similar to all the other behaviors in a list.

-   Example: Animal is a super class, and if we want to add a fly() method in the class.
-We should careful about it.
+   Example: Animal is a super class, and if we want to add a fly() method in it, then we should be careful.
-   Because some animal can fly (Bird) and some can't (Dog)
+   Because some animal can fly (like Bird) and some can't (like Dog)